mikearnaldi/matechs-effect-doc/core/play-with-exit.md

 ---
-description: 'Exit represents the resul of an effect execution,'
+description: 'Exit represents the result of an effect execution'
 ---

 # Play with Exit